What to Do When Parts are No Longer Made for Your Vehicle?

 Driveline works with OEMs and high-quality aftermarket manufacturers across the world, so our shelves are always stocked with thousands of parts to suit almost any application.

 But what should you do when new parts are no longer made for your vehicle?
-If you are struggling to find replacement parts, there is no need to retire the vehicle straight away.
+If you’re struggling to find replacement parts, often labelled “NLA” (no longer available) by manufacturers, there’s no need to retire the vehicle straight away.
 With help from aftermarket manufacturers, machinists and parts suppliers, it’s possible to repair your vehicle and keep it on the road for years to come.

-Aftermarket manufacturers are the simplest place to source replacement parts that are out of production with the OEM.
+Aftermarket manufacturers are usually the simplest place to start when an OEM part is out of production.

 Depending on the new parts your vehicle needs, it may be possible to repair and refurbish existing components.
-Some parts can be brought back to life by a skilled machinist and items such as centre bearings and bushes that are readily available off-the-shelf.
-Items like suspension, driveshafts, GVM upgrades and engine parts are typically suitable for rebuilding, although parts that have sustained accident damage should be evaluated for safety.
+Some parts can be brought back to life by a skilled machinist, and items such as bearings and bushes are readily available off-the-shelf.
+Items like suspension, drivetrains, mounting points and engine parts are typically suitable for rebuilding, although parts that have sustained accident damage should be evaluated for safety.

-Any of the following components may be suitable for refurbishment or reconditioning by and automotive machinist:
+Any of the following components may be suitable for refurbishment or reconditioning by an automotive machinist:

 • Transmissions